Best Steak Knives Review (Updated for 2017)

 This article is on the topic of the best steak knives.
 The purpose of this post is to provide you with some valuable information when doing steak knives review.
 And, finally, to offer our recommendations and our top picks for best steak knives 2017.
 Look ==>

-Question #1 is what makes this or that a set of ‘best steak knives’?
+Question #1 – What makes this or that a set of ‘best steak knives’?

 Just like a good kitchen knife, for a good steak knife to make the cut, it’s gotta be sharp, comfortable, well-balanced, and sturdy.
 But that’s where the similarity ends.
 Steak knives differ from kitchen knives in two important ways:

 1) A steak knife must look good.
 A kitchen knife tends to be all utility and no form.
 A steak knife, on the other hand, should look and feel elegant.
 It should make me want to touch it.
 You don’t want to buy a plastic-handled bottom-of-the-barrel knife and then use it on a top-dollar dry-aged rib eye.
 It’s not just a tool but a small piece of art.
 In order to qualify for the ‘Best Steak Knives’ List, it’s gotta look good.

 2) A steak knife is used on a plate, not on a cutting board.
 In other words, steak knives are for showing off.
 They will be used when you want to lay out the fancy china and impress your guests.
 You want something that not only works well but looks great at the same time.
 Otherwise, you may just as well cut the meat in the kitchen and bring it out to your guests like we used to do for our toddlers.

 The steak knife set needs to look and feel good.